-NJ TRANSIT Corporation's Board selects an Executive Director to administer the entire agency.
-The Executive Director serves as President of all three subsidiaries (NJ TRANSIT Bus Operations, NJ TRANSIT Rail Operations, Inc. and NJ TRANSIT Mercer, Inc.).
+NJ TRANSIT Corporation's Board selects a President & CEO to administer the entire agency.
+The President & CEO serves as President of all three subsidiaries (NJ TRANSIT Bus Operations, NJ TRANSIT Rail Operations, Inc. and NJ TRANSIT Mercer, Inc.).
 In addition, NJ TRANSIT employs a Chief Operating Officer to coordinate operations.

 Two transit advisory committees provide the agency with additional input from the public.
 The North Jersey Transit Advisory Committee and the South Jersey Transit Advisory Committee are each comprised of fourteen unsalaried members.
 Members of the North Jersey Transit Advisory Committee serve four-year terms.
 Members of the South Jersey Transit Advisory Committee serve three-year terms.

 Kevin S. Corbett was appointed Executive Director of NJ TRANSIT on February 14, 2018.
-As Executive Director, Mr. Corbett leads the nation's largest statewide public transportation system providing more than 944,000 weekday trips on 252 bus routes, three light rail lines, 12 commuter rail lines and the agency's Access Link paratransit service.
+As of June 12, 2019, his title is President & CEO.
+As President & CEO, Mr. Corbett leads the nation's largest statewide public transportation system providing more than 944,000 weekday trips on 252 bus routes, three light rail lines, 12 commuter rail lines and the agency's Access Link paratransit service.

 Mr. Corbett, a respected, accomplished professional, previously served as Vice President, Cross Services at AECOM, one of the world's premier transportation and infrastructure companies.
 In that role, Mr. Corbett drew on the extensive resources from across AECOM's various business lines to provide optimal solutions for AECOM's clients.